 \subsection{MeerKAT radio continuum emission}

 Figures~\ref{fig:fig1}--\ref{fig:relic-RGB} show the MeerKAT 1.3 GHz radio continuum images of the PSZ2~G277.93+12.34 galaxy cluster and surroundings.
-We found two large radio relics, located NE and SW of the cluster centre, forming a double radio relic with an angular separation of $\sim$16 arcmin, as well as a prominent narrow-angle tail (NAT) radio galaxy, PMN J1033--4335, just east of the northern relic.
+We found two large radio relics, located NE and SW of the cluster centre, forming a double radio relic with an angular separation of $\sim$16~arcmin, as well as a prominent narrow-angle tail (NAT) radio galaxy, PMN J1033--4335, just east of the northern relic.
 The two arc-shaped relics, which consist of diffuse, non-thermal synchrotron emission (see below), form part of a circle as indicated in Fig.~\ref{fig:fig2}, likely tracing shocks induced by a face-on cluster merger.
-The circle centre approximately agrees with that of the X-ray emission for the main structure (see Table~\ref{tab:tab2}).
-For a cluster redshift of $z \approx 0.158$ (see Section~3.2) we estimate a double relic separation of $\sim$2.6~Mpc.
-Figures~\ref{fig:nat}--\ref{fig:psz2-center} show close-ups of the NAT radio galaxy, the two relics, and the central area.
+The circle centre (158.1\degr, --43.67\degr) approximately agrees with that of the X-ray emission from the main cluster structure (see Table~\ref{tab:tab2}).
+For a cluster redshift of $z \approx 0.158$ we estimate a double relic separation of $\sim$2.6~Mpc.
+Figures~\ref{fig:nat}--\ref{fig:psz2-center} show close-ups of the NAT radio galaxy, the two relics, and the central cluster area.